 Real estate investing is very complex and it requires patience and understanding to be successful as an investor.
 Knowing whether a property is worth investing in or not saves you a lot of stress later on.
 This article will discuss steps to take to know if a property worth investing in.

 Rental property requires more down payment than the conventional residential property.
 A property you planned to live in requires as little as 3-percent down payment while a rental property typically requires a minimum of 20-percent down payment at closing.
 This shows that if you want to invest in the rental property strategy, you need to be ready to invest more up front.

 Also, the requirement to get a rental property mortgage is stricter than owner-occupied property.
 This is because the rental property mortgage is categorized as a business venture.
-So, before deciding on investing, ask your mortgage lender for loan requirements to know if you qualify for the loan or not.
+So, before deciding on investing, ask your fix and flip lender for loan requirements to know if you qualify for the loan or not.

 Weighing Risks vs. Rewards

 For every financial decision you make, it is advisable to determine the potential payoff against the risk involved.
 So, as a real estate investor, you should always weigh your risks to reward to determine if investing in a property is worth it or not.
 Below are some of the risks and rewards in investing in rentals.

 - Rental property investment is a passive income source.
 This means you can earn from investing in it while still working your regular job.

 - It is a way of diversifying your investment portfolio.
 This makes it less risky to other investment types.